4 Nutritionist Tips this Festive Season

 Your diet and training routine might be slightly different this time of the year, but that’s fine!

-3. Be present and listen to your body – Meghan (FFF Nutrition and Sales Executive)
+3. Be present and listen to your body – Meghan (FFF Senior Nutritionist)

 Ignore anyone that tries to tell you that calories and exercise should be at the forefront of your mind over the Christmas period (otherwise you have our permission to give them a big FFF-YOU).
-In our opinion, this is awful advice at any time of year, not just at Christmas.
+This is god-awful advice any year and at any time of year, but is especially awful when it’s the first completely ‘normal’ Christmas that most of us will be having back with our families post-Covid.

 Unless you’re undergoing intense training for a specific event that requires respective, specific attention to your nutrition (e.g. preparing for a trek up Everest in January), or you’re having to avoid certain foods for genuine health reasons, focus on food being a happy, uniting factor bringing loved ones together this holiday.